 Imposter Syndrome

-Those with imposter syndrome are psychologically uncomfortable with acknowledging their role in their own success, but their negative thoughts (often referred to as “cognitive distortions”) are based on anxiety, rather than objective facts.
-Although it was initially believed that imposter syndrome predominantly affected women, subsequent gender-related data on the subject has revealed this isn’t the case — many people of all backgrounds and identities can sometimes feel out-of-place amongst their achievements.
+Those with imposter syndrome have high standards and are psychologically uncomfortable with acknowledging their role in their own success, and their negative emotions (often referred to as “cognitive distortions”) are based on anxiety and the imposter phenomenon, rather than objective facts.
+Although it was initially believed that imposter syndrome predominantly affected high-achieving women, subsequent gender-related data on the subject has revealed this isn’t the case — high-achieving individuals of all backgrounds and identities can sometimes feel out-of-place amongst their achievements even if they are doing more than a good enough job.

 An adult with short brown hair and light skin, wearing a grey cardigan looking off to the side